GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 This quality assessment dataset provides pixel-level Pearson correlations between NDWI satellite observations and tide heights from the [Ensemble Tidal Model](#ensemble-tidal-modelling) over the analysis epoch.
 High values indicate that patterns of inundation were positively correlated with tide, indicating that the pixel was likely to be tidally influenced.

-#### DEA Intertidal Clear Count
+#### DEA Intertidal Clear Count (qa_count_clear)

 This quality assessment dataset returns the number of clear and valid satellite observations for every pixel.
 By default, a minimum number of 5 clear and cloud-free satellite observations are required to calculate intertidal elevation and exposure.

 ### Ensemble Tidal Modelling

-The Ensemble Tidal Modelling approach was implemented to account for the varying performance and biases of 10 commonly used global tidal models when applied to the various regions and tidal regimes of continental Australia (Figure 6).
+The Ensemble Tidal Modelling approach was implemented to account for the varying performance and biases of existing global ocean tide models across the various regions and complex tidal regimes of Australia (Figure 6).
+The ensemble process utilises ancillary data to weight and select the top 3 tidal models for a given location, based on how well each model correlated with satellite-observed patterns of tidal inundation, and water levels measured by satellite altimetry.
+A single ensemble tidal output from the 3 optimal models at any given coastal location was then used for all downstream product workflows.

-The tidal models listed below were implemented within the DEA environment using the [eo-tides](https://github.com/GeoscienceAustralia/eo-tides) Python package which integrates satellite Earth observation data with tide modelling and leverages tide modelling functionality from the [pyTMD](https://github.com/tsutterley/pyTMD) package with the following models:
+Ensemble tide modelling was implemented in the [eo-tides](https://github.com/GeoscienceAustralia/eo-tides) Python package which integrates satellite Earth observation data with tide modelling, leveraging tide modelling functionality from the [pyTMD](https://github.com/tsutterley/pyTMD) package.
+The ensemble was based on 10 commonly-used global ocean tidal models:

 * Empirical Ocean Tide Model (EOT20; Hart-Davis et al., 2021)
 * Finite Element Solution tide models (FES2012, FES2014, FES2022; Carrère et al., 2012; Lyard et al., 2021; Carrère et al., 2022)
 * TOPEX/POSEIDON global tide models (TPXO8, TPXO9, TPXO10; Egbert and Erofeeva., 2002, 2010)
 * Global Ocean Tide models (GOT4.10, GOT5.5, GOT5.6; Ray, 2013, Padman et al., 2018)

-The ensemble process utilises ancillary data (in this case, the correlation of the NDWI values to each individual tidal model output) to weight and selects the top 3 tidal models for a given location.
-A single ensemble tidal output from these 3 optimal models is then generated for use in all downstream product workflows.

 :::{figure} /_files/dea-intertidal/ensembletides.*
 :alt: Ensemble tide validation Figure